My interest in psychology did not begin with textbooks.

 - fear spreads faster than reason

-Understanding these dynamics doesn’t make you immune — but it does make you less programmable.
+Understanding these dynamics doesn’t make you immune — but it makes you less programmable.

 That matters.